watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 This document describes the architecture of Segment Routing over IPv6 (SRv6) Service Function Chaining (SFC) with SR-aware functions.
 This architecture provides the following benefits:

-* Comprehensive management: centralized controller for SFC, link-state and network metrics.
+* Comprehensive management: a centralized controller for SFC, handling SR Policy, link-state, and network metrics.
+XXX: 利点がわかりづらい
-* Simplicity: no SFC Proxies, so that reduces nodes and address resources consumption.
+* Simplicity: no SFC Proxies, so that reduces nodes and address resource consumption.

 --- middle